coderaman07/100-Days-of-Code/Readme.md

 Today I read multiple Blog Posts not like yesterday but yes I did some Coding that was particularly server side for the [RushX](https://rushx.pythonanywhere.com) like auto Updating the Date when it is going to expire and like Auto Adding Products whenever I grant the permission to Heroku.

+## Day 77

+Today I learnt about Dennis on Youtube who talks more and Works way more on Django and Does the Tech mobile Reviews  ( like some Random Indian YouTuber ) and works on more Django Projects.

 ## Contributing